WeblateOrg/weblate/docs/admin/deployments.rst

 .. envvar:: WEBLATE_NO_EMAIL_AUTH

-    Disables email authentication when set to any value.
+    Disables e-mail authentication when set to any value.

 PostgreSQL database setup